jt-lanl/bluehat/README.md

 learning might play a sizable role (eg, with tools for matched pair machine learning).

 A nearer-term vision is a kind of _'util'_ directory that enables different target detection projects to use common 'standard' processing routines.
-(I'm thinking: covariance estimation, principal components and whitening, various matched filters, ROC [receiver-operator characteristic] curve utilities, etc.)  The minimal aim here is just to avoid all that cutting-and-pasting, and copying and overwriting, and non-propagating updates that are inevitable when multiple projects independently maintained.
+(I'm thinking: covariance estimation, principal components and whitening, various matched filters, ROC [receiver operating characteristic] curve utilities, etc.)  The minimal aim here is just to avoid all that cutting-and-pasting, and copying and overwriting, and non-propagating updates that are inevitable when multiple projects are independently maintained.

 ### About the name